 - Review and provide corrective actions for electrical maintenance tools.

-- Identify potential cost savings and efficiencies through modifications of electrical system.
+- Identify potential cost savings and efficiencies through modifications of the electrical systems.

 SCOPE OF WORK & PROCESS